CarlosDanielOM/DimaBot/README.md

     ```bash
     npm run bot
     ```

+-   **To run the Twitch bot in test mode:**
+    ```bash
+    npm run test-bot
+    ```
+    Test mode enables detailed logging of all IRC messages and their tags for debugging purposes.
+Make sure to set `TEST_CHANNELS` in your `.env` file to specify which channels to join.

 Both will run with `nodemon`, which will automatically restart the application when file changes are detected.